fuguefoundation/ff-docs/source/appendix.rst

 .. _Blockchain:
 **Blockchain** - A public, decentralized, permission-ledger distributed across a peer-to-peer network and validated by a consensus algorithm.
 The Fugue Foundation develops on the Ethereum blockchain.

 .. index:: !
+Charity Assessment
+.. _Charity Assessment:
+**Charity Assessment** - The process of analysis of the "goodness" of a nonprofit organization in financial terms.
+Historically, charity evaluators have focused on the question of how much of contributed funds are used for the purpose(s) claimed by the charity, while more recently some evaluators have placed an emphasis on the cost effectiveness (or impact) of charities.
+The Fugue Foundation is presently following those assessments that utilize effective altruism criteria.

+.. index:: !
 Colony.io
 .. _Colony.io:
 **Colony.io** - Colony is the people layer of the decentralised protocol stack –— an emerging collection of technologies built on Ethereum, which provide open, permissionless protocols for developers to create